xxdeepfriedxx/wykop-monitor/README.md

 (1) You'll need to provide at least (a) an `appkey` and a `secret`, (b) a `rtoken` or (c) a `token`.
 The best option is to provide an `appkey` and `secret`, that way we can generate tokens whenever we need a new one and you don't need to keep track of them.
 The second best option is to provide a `rtoken`, you'll be logged in and we can generate new tokens, but you'll need to keep track of the latest `rtoken` somewhere, so you can easily create a new Wykop instance.
 The last option is to provide a `token` but you'll be limited by the expiration date on the token, so keep that in mind.

 (2) Permissions for logging in with a username and password are not given to 3rd party apps, so keep in mind that you will probably get error `application_not_permission` when providing a username/password.
-The best option would be to provide an `rtoken` and when you app is about to shut down you save the latest tokens somewhere.
+The best option would be to provide an `rtoken` and when your app is about to shut down you save the latest tokens somewhere.
 See [Monitor.databaseExtract()](#monitordatabaseextract) below on how to get your tokens.

 ### Monitor.stop()
 This ends the monitoring